-Please know, any small change you make to positively impact the planet DOES matter.
-But there is a whole other level of change that needs to happen .
+Please know, that any small change you make to positively impact the planet DOES matter.
+But there is a whole other level of change that needs to happen.
 I hope to inspire people who aren’t yet aware, to become aware and do what they can to help heal the planet and their own health one decision at a time.
 Future generations depend on it.

-Back to being overwhelmed (don’t roll your eyes! ).
-Along my unplanned discovery of how corrupt many companies and practices are when it comes to “ethically sourced” and “sustainably produced” goods, I have opened my eyes to a level of animal cruelty that I did not know existed.
-I went to an agricultural high school when I was younger and decided to be a vegetarian for about 4 years based on my interactions with the livestock and being up close and personal with them.
+Back to feeling personally overwhelmed 👉 Along with my (unplanned) discovery of how corrupt many companies and practices are when it comes to “ethically sourced” and “sustainably produced” goods, I have opened my eyes to a level of animal cruelty that I did not know existed.
+I went to an agricultural high school when I was younger which led me to the decision of becoming a vegetarian for about 4 years because of my interactions with the livestock and being up close and personal with them.
 I did it because I love animals and respect their rights to live out their lives without fear and abuse.
 I don’t know what changed but slowly I got back into eating meat because it was easier and everyone around me did it.
 I put the ideas of what animals go through to the back of my mind (out of sight out of mind right?
 Pff yeah right😡).

 Well, the cruel reality has slapped me in the face once again.
-But now this time I realize that the cruelty isn’t just in meat production and the fishing industry, but dairy production as well.
+But now this time I realize that the cruelty isn’t just in meat production and the fishing industry, but in dairy products as well.
 I never realized what it takes to get a cow to continuously produce milk on demand.
 Or what they do with the cow’s offspring.
 It’s horrifying and disturbing to the core.
 Not to mention the cows get used and abused for milk and then once they are no longer good enough for this chore they just go to slaughter as if their lives are meaningless.
 I don’t want to be any part of that.
-In reality I don’t want anyone to be a part of that .
+In reality, I don’t want anyone to be a part of that.

 When it comes to poultry, what do you think they do with the male chicks?
 They don’t need them for eggs, ever think about that?
 Once again, the truth is horrific and cruel.
 I am not going into details here because I figure, if you want to know, you will go find out.
-The main point to be made here is, there is NO HUMANE industrial production of meat, fish or dairy period.
+The main point to be made here is, that there is NO HUMANE industrial production of meat, fish, or dairy period.
 That is a lie that is stuck on our packages to make us feel better about the disgusting treatment animals go through in these facilities.
-We see “free range” on a package and naturally picture chickens running around a field.
-I advise you to lookup what “free range” really means.
+We see “free-range” on a package and naturally picture chickens running around a field.
+I advise you to look up what “free-range” really means.
 You will be shocked.

 Here is where it gets even more complicated.
 I think to myself, “Okay, then I’ll just drink plant milk”.
 Well, certain plant crops take A TON OF WATER to grow which is not sustainable.
-It is still much less than dairy requires however, so keep that in mind!
-But picking a plant based milk is more complex than I thought.
+It is still much less than dairy requires, however, so keep that in mind!
+But picking plant-based milk is more complex than I thought.

 A lot of thought has to go into every decision we make when thinking “green”.
 Hopefully, I can do a lot of the thinking for you!
 Or we can bounce information and knowledge off one another along our journeys.

-Back to the animals.
-With this heartbreaking knowledge that I can’t get out of my head, I am now facing the decision that I knew was coming sooner or later.
+Ok, now back to the animals.
+With this heartbreaking knowledge of what they go through, I am now facing the decision that I knew was coming sooner or later.
 Do I go vegan?
-Do I stand behind my values and change my entire way of eating and view on food in support of animal rights or do I continue along the easy path of eating meat and dairy?
+Do I stand behind my values and change my entire way of eating and view on food in support of animal rights and the sustainability of our planet?
+Or do I continue along the easy path of eating meat and dairy?
 I live with my daughter and fiancé who of course LOVE meat.
 How will this work?
 Will my choices be received negatively or as a pain in the butt?
-Is shopping and eating going to be a nightmare?
-Do I even care if its going to be hard as long as I am standing up for the animals and what I believe in?
-And lastly, is there a balance between practicing veganism and using dairy and honey from my own livestock and bees when the time comes?
-For me it is not a black and white decision.
+Are shopping and eating going to be a nightmare?
+And lastly, is there a balance between practicing veganism and using dairy and honey from my own livestock and bees when the time comes, if the time comes?
+For me, it is not a black-and-white decision.
 I planned on getting chickens and bees for eggs and honey.
 Not just for companionship and to add life to our farm, but to nourish my family organically.
 This is a tough one.
-But maybe the answer is, there is no answer.
+But maybe the answer is, that there is no answer.
 It all comes down to doing what you as an individual feel is ethical and right.
-But if I eat 95% vegan and 5% from my own stocks eggs and honey does that mean I cannot identify as vegan?
+But if I eat 95% vegan and 5% from my own stocks of eggs and honey does that mean I cannot identify as a vegan?
 Yikes!
 So many questions!

 I know not everyone comes from the same walk of life and we are not all in the same boat.
 Some people don’t have the option to raise their own livestock or simply cannot go vegan.
 That is why I write strictly from my own perspective and do not force or spew my choices at anyone.
 Down below I have listed out my actual Pros and Cons in case anyone is in the same situation and needs a visual!